Global provider of materials handling equipment wanted to implement business improvement to assure class-leading service levels to customers

 A multi-billion pound global provider of materials handling equipment.
 The company's core business is the provision of consistent, class-leading service levels to customers, in every area of the business from sales and parts, to its service and support departments

 The client wanted to look at business processes in a more disciplined manner to identify failings and address root causes.
-Six Sigma had been successfully introduced in other parts of the group and Paloma was chosen as the external partner to establish the deployment and subsequent internalisation of Lean and Six Sigma improvement methodologies in the UK operation.
+Six Sigma had been successfully introduced in other parts of the group and we were chosen as the external partner to establish the deployment and subsequent internalisation of Lean and Six Sigma improvement methodologies in the UK operation.

 In order to meet ambitious profit and cash flow targets, key improvements needed to be made in: